 Is there a legal bond between me and Tabletopia while I am publishing content?

 Yes.
-You grant Tabletopia and its affiliates the worldwide, non-exclusive and revocable right to use, reproduce, modify, and create derivative works from, distribute, transmit, transcode, translate, broadcast, and otherwise communicate, and publicly display and publicly perform, your content, and derivative works of your content, in connection with the operation and promotion of the Tabletopia service.
+You grant Tabletopia and its affiliates the worldwide the non-exclusive and revocable right to use, reproduce, modify, and create derivative works from, distribute, transmit, transcode, translate, broadcast, and otherwise communicate, and publicly display and publicly perform, your content, and derivative works of your content, in connection with the operation and promotion of the Tabletopia service.
 We need these rights to host your game within our system and promote it (if you set it in “public mode”).